 Resolution Copper will rely on a technique called block caving to extract the deposit that lies more than 2,000 metres deep.
 This technique uses gravity to help extract the ore and is the most viable way to recover the resource.

 Work to restore the historic number nine shaft, initially constructed in 1971, was completed in 2018.
-The team is now sinking the shaft to over 2100 metres below ground and linking it with the newer number 10 shaft.
-The work is on track for completion in early 2021.
+The team is now sinking the shaft to over 2,100 metres below ground and linking it with the newer number 10 shaft – it reached approximately 2 kilometres of the 2.1 kilometres in September 2020, with the shaft sinking expected to be completed in the first quarter of 2021.

 In 2019, the project achieved a significant milestone – the release of the Draft Environmental Impact Statement (DEIS) by the US Forest Service (USFS).
 The DEIS reflects years of extensive engagement with the local community and thorough study by the USFS.
 In anticipation of the final EIS, Resolution Copper will continue underground development, conduct extensive drilling and orebody testing, plus maintain the permitting and public engagement process.